 Outstanding Academic Project

-2. A project may take a number of different forms including testing a hypothesis, answering a question, solving a problem, or proposing and defending a policy.
-All projects must demonstrate familiarity with important scholarship relating to the topic, apply appropriate concepts and theories from economics or management studies, show evidence of sound analysis, and draw appropriate conclusions.
+- The project may take a number of different forms and may be either empirical or qualitative.
+All projects must demonstrate familiarity with important scholarship relating to the topic, apply appropriate theories and models from economics or management studies, show evidence of sound analysis, and draw appropriate conclusions.
 The project may extend work done for another class or may explore a new topic.

 - Two students may work together on a distinction project.
 However, the project must be significantly larger in scope than a single-person project.
 Each student must provide a written summary of his or her contribution to the project and the ways that his or her contribution helped to make the project distinct.
-Each person must also meet the qualifications for GPA.
+Each person must meet all the qualifications for distinction.